aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.19.0 ####
+- New features
+	- Abort and postpone synchronization when server reports HTTP 429.
+	- Abort synchronization on network related exceptions and consider them as warnings the first two times they occur.
+This should help avoid errors on laptop startup after hibernation or if VPN is not ready yet, GH issues #104,#181.
+	- Do not block Outlook Startup with component initialization, should avoid issues with Outlook deactivating the addin after slow startup.
+	- Refactoring of IntegrationTests.
+- Bug fixes
+	- Fix MapDistListMembers2To1 for members not resolved from the addressbook.
+	- Fix mapping of google home-only email address to Outlook Email1Address, ticket #561.

 #### 2.18.0 ####
 - New features
 	- Add mapping of distribution lists to contact groups with KIND:group